ArchLars/archtutorial/README.md

 # Remove 'kms' from HOOKS=() also if you use nvidia, AMDGPU can ignore this however

 # IMPORTANT: Remove 'udev' from HOOKS=() and add 'systemd' E.g. : HOOKS=(base systemd ... )
+#
-# IF you do not remove udev and if you do not replace it with systemd THEN YOUR SYSTEM WILL NOT BOOT
+# NOTE: IF you do not remove udev and if you do not replace it with systemd THEN YOUR SYSTEM WILL NOT BOOT
 # This is the only pitfall with systemd-gpt-autogenerator,
 # so it's worth doublechecking if your system isn't booting post-install